 Jane Addams (1860-1936) - First American woman to be awarded the Nobel Peace Prize.
-She was a leader in the Suffrage movement and co-founder (with Ellen Gates Starr) of Hull House, an institution set up in the poor neighborhood of Chicago to provide services for recent immigrants - such as daycare and classes in music and literature.
+She was a leader in the Suffrage movement and co-founder (with Ellen Gates Starr) of Hull House, an institution set up in the poor neighborhood of Chicago to provide services such as daycare and classes in music and literature for recent immigrants.

 How some women use their power.
 Jane Addams created Hull House in Chicago, the first "settlement house" to aid immigrants and poor people in the metropolis.
 She won the Nobel Peace Prize and sparked the profession of social work.